Skip to main content

 • Sensitivity to pressure when touching the tooth or the surrounding gum

 It is worth noting that pain can sometimes be referred, meaning you may feel discomfort in a different tooth or even in the ear, temple, or jaw area.
+This can make it difficult to pinpoint the exact source without a clinical examination, which is why professional assessment is valuable when symptoms are unclear or persistent.

 Treatment Approaches for Dental Nerve Pain